-Support needed for children losing parent at early ageFebruary 8th, 2013 in Psychology & Psychiatry /
+Support needed for children losing parent at early ageFebruary 8, 2013 in Medicine & Health / Psychology & Psychiatry

 A study exploring the impact of early parental death has revealed the long-term damage and suffering that can be experienced by individuals in adult life if appropriate levels of support are not provided at the time of bereavement.
 The new research, published in the Journal of the Royal Society of Medicine, describes the low self-esteem, loneliness, isolation and inability to express feelings of some individuals who lost a parent in childhood, with the effects felt for as long as 71 years after the bereavement.